martinstut/stut-it-website/values.md

 Some solutions turn out to be less than perfect in the long run.
 Therefore

-* I tend to offer simple solutions, covering 70 % of the features with 10 % of the effort, but do work predictably and reliably.
+* I tend to offer simple solutions, that cover 70 % of the features with 10 % of the effort, but do work predictably and reliably.
 * I make sure you'll stay independent of vendors, which often leads to open source solutions.
 * I care about the effort to replace the system 5 or 15 years from now.